 If the customer And Then Has a CRS designation and is not DD.
 Does not have other insurance coverage.
-The AHCCCS health plan is responsible for coverage of the CRS condition.
-Uses private insurance or Medicare for treatment of the CRS condition The AHCCCS health plan is responsible for any deductibles and copayments remaining after payment by private insurance or Medicare.
+The AHCCCS Complete Care (ACC) plan is responsible for coverage of the CRS condition.
+Uses private insurance or Medicare for treatment of the CRS condition TheAHCCCS Complete Care (ACC) plan is responsible for any deductibles and copayments remaining after payment by private insurance or Medicare.
 Has a CRS designation and is DD.
 Does not have other insurance coverage.
 The DDD health plan is responsible for coverage of the CRS condition.
 Uses private insurance or Medicare for treatment of the CRS condition The DDD health plan is responsible for any deductibles and copayments remaining after payment by private insurance or Medicare.